yvolynets-mlnx/SONiC/doc/pfc_asym/PFC_Asymmetric_HLD.md

 The purpose is to test functionality of Asymmetric PFC on the SONIC based DUT, closely resembling production environment.

 ### Scope
 The test is targeting a running SONIC system with fully functioning configuration.
-The purpose of the test is to test functional testing of Asymmetric PFC on SONIC system.
+The purpose of the test is to perform functional testing of Asymmetric PFC on SONIC system.
+There will be reused existed PTF test suite for PFC Asymmetric which is located at ```ansible\roles\test\files\saitests\pfc_asym.py```.

 ### Testbed
 The test will run on the following testbeds: